TrevorW-code/Personal-Website/src/blog/minecraft.md

 ---
 layout: 'layouts/post.njk'
 title: minecraft
-subtitle: how I started building
+subtitle: a love letter
 tags: post
 ---

-### Who is Trevor?

-Welcome to my first post!
-To be honest, I'm not really sure where to start with this kind of thing.
-I've been wanting to do this forever but just now decided to actually get a static site up and running.
-Let's see if I have anything cool to say.

-#### Some Background

-Out of all of my friends, I was the worst at pvp in minecraft.
+## The Game

+Minecraft is an incredible game.

+A world built from blocks, no part of the experience is off limits.
+Want to build a house floating in the sky?
+Sure.
+Create an automatic farm?
+Do it!
+Fly with a **flying machine**!?!
+No problem.
+Minecraft, to this day, has perfected open-world sandbox gameplay in a way that hadn't been done before.
+No wonder it is [still one of the most popular games](https://en.wikipedia.org/wiki/List_of_best-selling_video_games) after nearly 15 years.

-My friends and I would jump on a server, spend a few days gathering materials, and then start slashing each other to pieces.
-This was a really fun, but also incredibly frustrating time for me.
-I would constantly loose, and I couldn't seem to get better at all.
-It was almost out of neccesity that I discovered **redstone**, and arguably, started programming.
+Even with all of this flexibility and creativity, it took some time for me to discover it.
+My friends and I would pop on a server, spend a few days gathering materials, and the slashing each other to pieces would begin.
+This was really fun, but I was terrible at combat.
+I would constantly die, and each time my friends and I played, they got better and better.
+It was getting old quickly.

-That's what this post is about.
-Honestly, I'm convinced my developer journey started with minecraft.
-I remember learning about all of the ways I could use redstone, and becoming totally fascinated with these silly contraptions.

-As a kid, I was always interested in *building*.
-It didn't matter if it was pillow forts or legos; building things has always seemed to be a small passion for me.
+For a change of pace, I tried designing cool bases.
+I liked the idea of being the designer, but in practice I was quite bad.
+While I'm much better now, at the time I didn't care what my creations looked like.
+I just wanted it to be functional, better than the bases next to us.

+### Redstone

+Then, I discovered it. **Redstone**.
+My thirteen year old head exploded 🤯.

+Most of my ideas were pretty useless, but even so, I would spend hours thinking of, designing, and creating these little contraptions.
+I made elevators, armor equipers, automatic farms, and so much more.

+Suddenly, my friends and I were dominating on these servers.
+We would still die frequently, but the small handful of things I built that *were actually useful* ended up making us much more efficient, helping us get to the battlefield faster.
+It was then that I discovered my love for building, something which I am very grateful I get to do today.

+### Today

+Many great engineers have their roots in games.
+The ability to create & explore worlds full of rich storytelling, awe-inspiring visuals, and addicting mechanics; it's the stuff of dreams.

+At 24, I can confidently say that the "redstone" of my life now is programming.

+It's the [handful](https://github.com/TrevorW-code) of things that are useful that make it all worthwhile.

 I still try to approach some of the problems I see today with that same wide-eyed enthusiasm I had as a teen.
-Some of the things I build were really stupid, and some I look back at and still can't manage to figure out how I did it.
-I hope you take your curiousity with you too.